alankritkhatri/alankrit.dev/src/content/posts/rest_apis_babies.md

 description: "APIs explained like you are 2"
 ---

-Imagine you are in a restaurant and you order a dish…
-You have probably heard this one before.

-So time for a real one.

 One thing to note before moving forward is that **everything on the internet** is formed of:

 - text